FarronF/limerick-council-meetings/meetings/2024/05/16-Monthly Meeting of the Municipal District of Cappamore-Kilmallock/Minutes - Meeting of the Municipal District of Cappamore-Kilmallock - 18th April 2024.md

 be updated in due course.
 Bruff also has a Public realm plan in place.

-The Elected Members thanked Mr Casey for his presentation.--- NOTICES OF MOTION
+The Elected Members thanked Mr Casey for his presentation.
+---
+NOTICES OF MOTION

 9.Notice of Motion submitted by Councillor Donegan